wilrob/arcadia/README.md

     <li>location & map (OpenStreeMaps)</li>
 </ul>

-Metadata can be added or edited using tools such as Photoshop or <a href="https://exiftool.org/gui/" target="_blank">exiftool</a>
+Metadata can be added or edited using tools such as Photoshop or <a href="https://exiftool.org/gui/" target="_blank">exiftool</a>.

 ### Fancybox display
-By clicking on the photo, you enlarge the photo at its original format.
+Click on a photo to view it in its original format.

 ## Credits
 I used the awesome EXIF reading library <b><a href="https://github.com/MikeKovarik/exifr">exifr</a></b> to read photo metadata.<br />